Serafabr/redfix/frontend/src/style/CSSTemplateFile.md

 # How To Organize CSS Files

-## File
+## Properties Group
-1. Group your css properties by type.
+1. Group your css properties by type, if there're more than 3 properties.
 2. Use the order below.

-# Writing Style
+## Writing Style

 * Begin every new major section of a CSS project with a title.
 * Title style: